davewhiteland/keyshape-diagram/docs.md

 <script src="keyshape-diagram.js"></script>
 ```

-If the final (stopping) timeline marker is not called `end`, you must explicitly
+If the final (terminating) timeline marker is not called `end`, you must
-tell keyshape-diagram what it is: put a `data-ksd-end-marker` attribute on the
+explicitly tell KeyshapeDiagram what it is: put a `data-ksd-end-marker`
-`<object>`.
+attribute on the `<object>`.

 ### In-line